Ecosystem crashes, database doesn’t work, not usable in alpha launch

 page you can add details associated with each risk to create action items to mitigate the Risk.
 Once completing the action and solving the risk, you can check the Addressed box to archive the risk.
 To view all archived risks you can visit

 table you can fill out details for the project your team is taking on.

 Why is risk register important?

-Risk registers are important because, without them, you’d be left scrambling every time something went wrong.
-You wouldn’t know what to do, who to contact, or whether or not your project was in trouble.
-The risk register gives you all that information and helps you navigate the complexities of risk mitigation.
+Risk registers are important so that you aren’t left scrambling every time something goes wrong.
+With a risk register, you will be ready for situations that arise.
+You will know what to do, who to contact, and whether or not your project is in trouble.
+The risk register provides a plan to navigate the complexities of risk mitigation.

 What are the benefits of a risk register?

-The big benefit of the risk register is that you have specific plans to handle just about everything that can go wrong in your project.
-This means that you don’t have to spend precious time trying to figure out what to do.
-When an issue arises, you just go to the register, look it up, and apply the fix.
+The benefit of a risk register is that you have set plans to handle anything that can go wrong in a project.
+This means that you don’t have to waste precious time trying to figure out what to do.
+When an issue arises, you use the risk register to identify and apply the fix.

 When to use a risk register template?